-For many web designers, Photoshop CC still plays an integral part in the website creation process.
-Whether you're creating website mockups or designing individual site elements, you may not realise that Photoshop is an effective alternative to your wireframe tools and more.
+For many web designers, Adobe's suite – and Photoshop in particular – play an integral part in the website creation process.
+Whether you're creating or designing individual site elements, Photoshop is a great option.

 01. Use grid systems

 Grid systems can save a lot of headaches in web design.
 Try using resources like Cameron McEfee's GuideGuide Photoshop extension to make custom grids easy and accurate.